tilt-dev/tilt.build/blog/_posts/2022-05-12-offline-snapshots.md

 - snapshot
 ---

-Starting with Tilt v0.30.0, Snapshots will work a little differently!
+Starting with [Tilt v0.30.0][github-releases], Snapshots will work a little differently!

 If you haven't used [Snapshots][docs-snapshots] in Tilt before, it's a great way to share the state of your local development environment with someone else for troubleshooting or debugging a failed CI run.